Inflammatory linear verrucous epidermal nevus: Treatment

 Though similar in appearance, ILVEN will not respond to therapies known to affect psoriasis.
 ILVEN can be very difficult to live with but can be treated.
 The most effective method is full-thickness excision of the lesion.
 CO_{2} laser surgery can resurface the skin to give a flat, smoother and more normal appearance, but does not remove the lesion.

 History

 The condition later known as ILVEN was first described by Paul Gerson Unna in 1896.
 ILVEN appears very similar to psoriasis.
 However, it was not until 1971 that the disorder was described and clearly defined as a distinct entity by Altman and Mehregan in a case study of 25 patients.
 The Dupre and Christol described histopathological criteria in 1977.

-Epidemiology

-ILVEN usually appears in infancy or early childhood.
-The condition is very rarely begun in adulthood.
-ILVEN occurs predominantly in females (female-male ratio, 4:1) with no racial predominance.
+Prognosis and complications

+ILVEN is benign but chronic as the lesions usually persist long-term.

+Pruritus can be severe and impair quality of life.

+Rarely, ILVEN can be part of an epidermal nevus syndrome with extracutaneous abnormalities (skeletal, neurologic, ocular).
+Such associations are uncommon but reported and warrant assessment when lesions are extensive or accompanied by developmental findings.

+Malignant transformation is rare in young children, but there are isolated case reports of adnexal tumors or other neoplasms arising in longstanding epidermal nevi.
+Vigilance for new changes (ulceration, rapid growth) is prudent.